GuildCrafts/sql-exercises/README.md

 **11:** For every situation where student A likes student B, but we have no information about whom B likes (that is, B's id does not appear in the `liker_id` column of the like table), return A and B's names and grades.
 <br>Write the SQL in the file `sql/11-liked-but-does-not-like.sql`

-**12:** For each student A who likes a student B where the two are not friends, find if they have a friend C in common (who can introduce them!).
+Stretch: **12:** For each student A who likes a student B where the two are not friends, find if they have a friend C in common (who can introduce them!).
 For all such trios, return the name and grade of A, B, and C.
 <br>Write the SQL in the file `sql/12-find-friends-in-common.sql`

-**13:** Find the name and grade of all students who are liked by more than one other student.
+Stretch: **13:** Find the name and grade of all students who are liked by more than one other student.
 <br>Write the SQL in the file `sql/13-popular-students.sql`

 ## Useful Resources